Hallucinogen Addiction

 This is an active ingredient found in various cough syrups.
 At a high dosage, it produces dissociative effects.
 However, it has some associated risks of habituation.

-What are the symptoms of Hallucinogen addiction?
+What are the Signs of Hallucinogen Addiction?

 If you think that your use of hallucinogens may be a problem, there are a number of signs to look out for.
 These include: